 Le'Verne Cecere is the President of the Black Gold Business Club Delaware.
 The mission of the Black Gold Business Club is to serve as a forum to promote, support and increase the wealth potential of minority female owned businesses.
 Our goal is to ultimately help members achieve their professional objectives by providing access to business networks, resources and tools.
 BGBC will patronize a member’s business on a select month in a show of support.
 BGBC will take measures to help increase member’s customer/client base and showcase businesses.

-This episode of Tech Talk Tuesday are Tips on ways to use Instagram to drive traffic to your blog.
+This episode are tips on ways to use Instagram to drive traffic to your blog.

 Put blog url in bio